How to choose an ND filter for long exposure photography

 Square ND filters with a filter holder

-I use Lee’s adapter ring to attach the filter holder system to my camera lens on my Canon EOS 6D – More details on Amazon
+I use Lee’s adapter ring to attach the filter holder system to my lens on my Canon EOS 6D – More details on Amazon

 - It is not possible to use a UV filter with this system,